-According to Express.Uk, this happened at the request of Freddie himself.
-Who followed the precepts of Zoroastrianism as his philosophy of life.
-As many fans know, Mercury’s real name was Farrokh Bulsara.
-He was born in Zanzibar, in 1946, to Parsi-Indian parents, who raised him in Zoroastrianism.
+According to Express.Uk, this ritual happened asked by Freddie himself because he followed Zoroastrianism as his philosophy of life.
+Mercury’s real name was Farrokh Bulsara and was born in Zanzibar, in 1946, to Parsi-Indian parents, who raised him in Zoroastrianism.

-Joanna Espin, curator of the Museum of Postcards, who has Freddie’s postage stamp collection in the collection, told Express:
+Joanna Espin, curator of the Museum of Postcards, who has Freddie’s postage stamp collection in the collection said about it:

 “When Freddie Mercury passed away, a lot of his belongings were burnt in accordance with his family’s religious beliefs.
 One of the reasons we think this [album] wasn’t destroyed upon Freddie’s death was because the stamps had originally come from his father.”